aldnnnz/aldnnnz/README.md

 > “Code is like poetry — each line should tell a story.”

 🎓 Informatics student @ State Polytechnic of Banyuwangi
-🛠 Focused on backend development and system architecture
+🛠 Focused on backend dev and system architecture
 🌍 East Java, Indonesia
 📬 Let’s collaborate and build cool stuff together!